dondrake/BigDataMaker/README.md

 # Big Data Maker
-Spark Scala Project to assist in creating large big data datasets.
+Spark Scala Project to assist in creating big data datasets.

 ## Usage
 More to come.